Kyeongbin-Tom/logp-tpsa-analysis/README.md

 └── README.md # Project overview

 ## 🤔 Conclusion
 The hypothesis was supported: TPSA appears to negatively correlate with LogP.
-The correlation was lower than initially expected, Machine learning models effectively demonstrated the relationship.
+The correlation was lower than initially expected, but Machine learning models effectively demonstrated the relationship.

 ## 💡 Future Work
 - Try deeplearning models for higher accuracy.
-- Find other elements which has more relative with LogP
+- Identify other molecular descriptors that correlate more strongly with LogP

 ## 📌 License